13 Basic concepts of probability

 Different random experiments have different sample spaces that can be denoted in an equivalent way (flipping a coin: Ω ={H, T}, flipping two coins: Ω ={HH, HT, TH, TT}, testing for possible genotypes of a bi-allelic gene A: Ω ={AA, Aa, aa}).

 A random event (henceforth called event) is denoted by a capital letter such as A, B, or C and is a sub-set of sample space Ω, including a number of possible outcomes of the experiment.
-For the example of the rolling die, the event “even number” may be represented by A = {2, 4, 6} which is a sub-set of Ω (A ⊂ Ω), and the event “odd number” by B = {1, 3, 5} which is also a sub-set of Ω (B ⊂ Ω).
-In the case of flipping two coins, an event could be that exactly one of the coins lands Heads, A = {HT, TH} or the event could be that at least one of the coins lands heads, B = {HH, HT, TH}.
+For example, in the case of rolling a die, the event “even number” may be represented by A = {2, 4, 6}, which is a subset of Ω (A

 If an event consists of a single outcome from the sample space, it is termed a simple event.
 For example, the event of getting the number 1 on rolling a die, denoted as A = {1}.
 If an event consists of more than a single outcome from the sample space, it is called a compound event such as rolling a die and getting an even number, A = {2, 4, 6}.